I officially kicked off my development career in 1999. Since 2006 I've spent most of my days at Microsoft,

 1999 - 2006

 Darren launches his programming career at a dot-com startup.
-A co-worker introduces him to EverQuest, which claims several years of his life
+A co-worker introduces him to EverQuest, which inspires him to delve even deeper into

 2007 - 2015

-Darren lands a contract at Microsoft and is promptly whipped into shape by some of the smartest people in the world.
+After landing a contract opportunity at Microsoft, Darren is promptly whipped into shape by some of the smartest people in the world.
 He develops internal tools

 for a few different teams before traveling to France for several months.
-Upon his return to the USA he re-joins Microsoft as a full-time employee.
+Upon his return to the USA he joins Microsoft Research (now AI+R) as a full-time employee.

 2016 - present